BrookingsInstitution/MetroRecoveryIndex/README.md

 # Unemployment Rate
  **Source:** Bureau of Labor Statistics, Local Area Unemployment Statistics **Definition:** Share of the labor force that is unemployed, seasonally adjusted.
 **Note:** BLS does not provide data for the Poughkeepsie–Newburgh–Middletown metropolitan area.
 Thus, overall ranks are out of 191 metros.
-Ranks for metros in the &quot;Large&quot; metro size class are out of 55 metros.
+Ranks for metros in the &quot;Large&quot; metro size class are out of 56 metros.

-**Latest data:** January 2021
+**Latest data:** March 2021
-**Last updated:** March 20, 2021
+**Last updated:** April 28, 2021

 | **label** | **name** |
   | --- | --- |